Mostafa-M-Rezaee/SHG__Second_Harmonic_Generation/README.md

 # 6. Boundry Conditions
-The boundary conditions for heat transfer within the nonlinear crystal during Second Harmonic Generation (SHG) are crucial for accurately modeling thermal behavior.
-To better understand how heat flows within the crystal, imagine a ball on top of a hill—it can only roll downhill and not uphill due to gravity.
-Similarly, heat always flows from hotter regions to cooler ones, just like the ball naturally moving down the hill (Figure 5).
+Just as a ball rolls downhill due to the force of gravity, heat flows from a hotter region to a colder one due to the temperature gradient.
+The temperature difference drives this heat transfer, similar to how gravity drives the motion of the ball.
+(Figure 5).

 <p align="center">
   <img src="./Archive/images/3.%20Readme_images/image05.png" alt="Image 5" width="75%">